 Why Visit the San Bernardo Islands

-Although not nearly as well known as Playa Blanca, and a bit harder and time consuming (you’ll have to spend a night) than the closer Rosario Islands, the San Bernardo Islands are absolutely worth visiting!
+Although not nearly as well known as Playa Blanca, and a bit harder and time consuming (you’ll have to spend at least one night) than the closer Rosario Islands, the San Bernardo Islands are absolutely worth visiting!

 First, the islands themselves are stunning.
 The water is crystal clear and the small islands are covered in palm trees.
 The two main beaches, Tintipan Beach and Mucura, are among the prettiest in Colombia’s Caribbean.
 They also have larger beaches than anything you’ll find in the Rosarios.
-And while not as deserted as the unspoiled beaches of the Pacific in Nuquí, they still draw considerably smaller crowds than Playa Blanca and the beaches in Cartagena.
+And while not as deserted as the unspoiled beaches of the Pacific, like those in Nuquí, they still draw considerably smaller crowds than Playa Blanca and the beaches in Cartagena.

 You can visit the islands by day trips from the towns of Tolú and Rincón del Mar and there are a small handful of hotels and hostels in the islands.
 They are also accessible directly to and from Cartagena (more on all that below).

 In all, the San Bernardo Islands are definitely worth visiting, and absolutely worth taking at least a day trip or even spending a few nights to see for yourself.
 If you’re convinced to visit San Bernardo, Colombia, yourself, then read on to learn how to get to the San Bernardo Islands of Colombia and plan your trip.